-Staff recommends that the Board of Aldermen adopt the attached resolution receiving the report (Attachment A).
+Staff recommends that the Board of Aldermen adopt the attached resolution receiving the report and indicating a preferred option (Attachment A).

-Please note that if the Board is interested in selecting Option B, Town staff recommends that the Board of Aldermen request that the project not be removed from the state TIP until (1) the Town and NCDOT have executed a municipal agreement for the work, (2) the Town receives detailed estimates of the cost of right-of-way and utility relocation, and (3) the Town receives confirmation that NCDOT funding is available for the sidewalk.
+Please note that if the Board is interested in selecting Option 2, Town staff recommends that the Board of Aldermen request that the project not be removed from the TIP until (1) the Town and NCDOT have executed a municipal agreement for the work, (2) the Town receives detailed estimates of the cost of right-of-way and utility relocation based on a design, (3) the Town receives confirmation that NCDOT funding is available for all construction including the sidewalks and (4) the Town has determined whether funding is available from the MPO and Orange County.